Sequential Kernel Embedding for Mediated and Time-Varying Dose Response Curves: Introduction

 We study mediation analysis and time-varying treatment effects with possibly continuous treatments.
 Mediation analysis asks, how much of the total effect of the treatment $D$ on the outcome $Y$ is mediated by a particular mechanism $M$ that takes place between the treatment and outcome?
 Time-varying analysis asks, what would be the effect of a sequence of treatments $D_{1:T}$ on the outcome $Y$, even when that sequence may not have been implemented?
 We consider nonparametric causal functions of continuous treatments.
 For example, the time-varying dose response curve of two continuous treatments is the function $\theta_0^{GF}(d_1,d_2):=E\{Y^{(d_1,d_2)}\}$, which may refer to medical dosages, lifestyle habits, occupational exposures, or training durations.

 The time-varying dose response curve arises when evaluating social programs from several rounds of surveys.
 For example, the National Job Corps Study randomized access to a large scale job training program in the US and collected several rounds of surveys \cite{schochet2008does}.
 Individuals could decide whether to participate and for how many hours, possibly over multiple years.
+A natural question is: how much would the average individual benefit from a certain number of class hours in year one and a possibly different number of class hours in year two?
+This quantity is an example of a time-varying dose response curve, where the number of class hours is the time-varying dose, and the expected benefit is the response.

-We model class hours in different years as a sequence of continuous treatments subject to treatment-confounder feedback.
+The difficulty in estimating time-varying dose response curves is the complex feedback loop resulting from the initial dose.
+Formally, we model class hours in different years as a sequence of continuous treatments subject to treatment-confounder feedback.
 In other words, we consider the possibility that class hours in one year may affect health behaviors such as drug use in a subsequent year, which may then affect subsequent class hours.
 Though several rounds of Job Corps surveys were collected, economists typically study only the initial survey due to a concern for treatment-confounder feedback, and a lack of simple yet flexible estimators that can adjust for it, while allowing treatments to be continuous.
 We propose such an estimator using kernels, establish its properties, share a cleaned data set that includes the additional surveys, and carry out empirical analysis on the cleaned data as well as on simulated data.
 Previous methods using kernels for continuous treatments \cite{singh2020kernel} do not handle treatment-confounder feedback, and therefore cannot analyze the additional surveys.
 This paper's technical innovation is a sequential kernel embedding to do so.